 Ljubljana may not be the first city in Central Europe you have ever desired to visit.
 But there is nothing wrong to visit Slovenia’s capital.
-Ljubljana is positioned in the heart of a pint-sized country Slovenia and is one of the lesser known yet beautiful European capitals.
+Ljubljana is positioned in the heart of a pint-sized country Slovenia and is one of the lesser-known yet beautiful European capitals.

 It is hard to pin down day trips from Ljubljana.
-You might be in the Julien Alps one day, while you might be enjoying the Adriatic’s cocktail next day.
+You might be in the Julien Alps one day, while you might be enjoying the Adriatic’s cocktail the next day.
 From outdoor activities and public outings under the sun and by the beaches, we have tried to cover day trips for almost every taste.

 Camping is the best outdoor activity out of the following day trips from Ljubljana.
-Slovenia is one of the best tourist destinations of Europe.
+Slovenia is one of the best tourist destinations in Europe.
 You may get here at any time of the year.
 You only have to embark on one of these journeys.